11th January MMXX

 While looking through my drawer of metal off cuts, I spotted some brass box section that I thought I could turn into a grill.
 A little bit of drilling and filing later and this is what we have.

-The idea of course is to build an illuminated fire pit between the logs, in pretty much the way we tend to on sites that we can have a ground fire.
+The idea of course is to build an illuminated fire pit between the logs, in pretty much the way we tend to do on sites that we are able to have a ground fire.
 A lot more work to be done on that part.

 What I was originally looking through the drawer for was some bits that I could use to make the rest of the chitty irons with, so expect more on this subject.